Using Reclaimed Wood in Your Home

 Benefits of Reclaimed Wood

 It goes without saying, the aesthetic of reclaimed wood cannot be replicated otherwise.
-It’s unique character adds texture, a stand alone element and often a statement piece to any space where installed.
-It becomes a talking point, conversation starter and much like fine art, or a cool collection of beer glasses or vintage records, reclaimed wood has its own story as well.
+Its unique character adds texture, a stand-alone element, and often a statement piece to any space where installed.
+It becomes a talking point, and conversation starter, and much like fine art, or a cool collection of beer glasses or vintage records, reclaimed wood has its own story as well.
 Where was it harvested and what was the reclaiming process to bring it to your home?

 Understanding the Costs

-Reclaimed wood has gone through both harvesting as well as a process to reclaim the wood.
+Reclaimed wood has gone through both harvesting and a process to reclaim the wood.
 Often this is met with extensive treatment to remove nails and address any rotting that may have occurred.
-This process results in unique one of a kind characteristics, often found in the imperfections of each piece of wood.
+This process results in unique one of a kind characteristics often found in the imperfections of each piece of wood.